mchelen/mchelen.github.com/resume.md

 # Summary #
 Software developer and data analyst, with experience in scientific research and server administration.

- - Development of web server software backend and frontend using common frameworks.
+ - Development of web server software backend and frontend using standard frameworks.

  - Project planning and management, independently and in coordination with teams.